 3. Stage III Lipedema (aka lipo-lymphedema)

-- Lymphedema is present.
-Stemmer’s sign is positive, and the backs of the ankles and feet are swollen, indicative of the presence of fluid caused by a secondary lymphatic insufficiency that has developed.
+- Lymphedema swelling is present.
+Stemmer’s sign may be positive, and the backs of the ankles and feet are swollen, indicative of the presence of fluid caused by a secondary lymphatic insufficiency that has developed.
 This swelling does not go away after a night’s sleep, and has become chronic lymphedema.
 If this lymphedema is not treated it will advance through the stages of lymphedema, further disabling the patient.

 Given the variety of symptoms, how is lipedema commonly diagnosed?

-Since lipedema is not very well known, it is often incorrectly diagnosed as simple obesity, or as primary lymphedema (a congenital form of lymphedema that often affects both sides of the body).
-It also doesn’t help that there are no standard protocols or diagnostic tests to diagnose lipedema at this time.
+Since lipedema is not very well known, it is often incorrectly diagnosed as simple obesity or as primary lymphedema (a congenital form of lymphedema that often affects both sides of the body).
+It doesn’t help that there are no standard protocols or diagnostic tests to diagnose lipedema at this time.

 How do I self-diagnose lipedema and lipo-lymphedema, and how can I get a formal diagnosis?

-If you have unexplained swelling that has appeared recently, please see a doctor immediately.
+First off, if you have unexplained swelling that has appeared very recently, please see a doctor immediately.
 There are many potential causes for unexplained swelling, and some of them can be very serious.
 You should also see your family doctor to discuss any longstanding issues you’ve been having with swelling in your legs (or elsewhere).

-Here’s how you can self-diagnosis lipedema and lipo-lymphedema, as well as effectively seek out a formal diagnosis:
+Here’s how you can self-diagnosis lipedema and ‘lipo-lymphedema’, as well as effectively seek out a formal diagnosis:

 - How have your symptoms changed over time?
 Have you experienced periods of weight gain over your life, where your leg symptoms worsened concurrently?

 - Write down a timeline for your symptoms – when did you first notice something developing?
-What symptoms did you experience then, how have your symptoms progressed since then, and over what tim period?
+What symptoms did you experience then, how have your symptoms progressed since then, and over what time period?
 Do you have other symptoms that don’t fit into the above description?
 Make a record of those too.

 - After doing the above you may be able to make a reasonable attempt at ruling-in or ruling-out the possibility that you have lipedema.
-The tricky part comes from the fact that there are other conditions that can cause similar symptoms, and this is why you should definitely discuss it with your family doctor.
+The tricky part comes from the fact that there are other conditions that can cause similar symptoms, and this is why you should definitely discuss your findings with your family doctor.

 Sharing is caring!
 Please feel free to share your experiences, questions or comments below.